sku0x20/c_oop/readme.md

 this sample demonstrates

-- programming in object oriented fashion
+- programming in object-oriented fashion
 - doing london style tdd

-its an an opinionated approach to do
+its opinionated approach to do

 - polymorphism
 - oop